 Despite the popularity of on-demand, digital TV such as Netflix and Hulu, the vast majority of people are still watching traditional, scheduled (linear) television, including the younger Gen Z and Millennial generations.

-With the TV upfronts—the beginning of the TV ad selling season—right around the corner, Jim Nail, principal analyst at Forrester, has this straightforward piece of advice for media buyers deciding whether to spend on digital or traditional: Buy both.
+With the TV upfronts—the beginning of the TV ad selling season—now underway, Jim Nail, principal analyst at Forrester, has this straightforward piece of advice for media buyers deciding whether to spend on digital or traditional: Buy both.

 In this exclusive interview with CMO.com, Nail talks about the current state of TV ad buying, the need for better collaboration and understanding among traditional and digital TV buyers, and what the future of television advertising might look like.